IBM/dbb-zappbuild/build-conf/README.md

 languagePropertyQualifiers | List of language script property qualifiers.
 Each language script property has a unique qualifier to avoid collision with other language script properties. applicationConfRootDir | Alternate root directory for application-conf location.
 Allows for the deployment of the application-conf directories to a static location.
 Defaults to ${workspace}/${application}
 requiredBuildProperties | Comma separated list of required build properties for zAppBuild/build.groovy.
 Build and language scripts will validate that *required* build properties have been set before the script runs.
-If any are missing or empty, then a validation error will be thrown. dbb.LinkEditScanner.excludeFilter | DBB configuration property used by the link edit scanner to exclude load module entries dbb.RepositoryClient.url | DBB configuration property for web application URL.  ***Can be overridden by build.groovy option -url, --url*** dbb.RepositoryClient.userId | DBB configuration property for web application logon id.  ***Can be overridden by build.groovy option -id, --id***
+If any are missing or empty, then a validation error will be thrown. impactBuildOnBuildPropertyChanges | Boolean property to activate impact builds on changes of build properties within the application repository impactBuildOnBuildPropertyList | List of build property lists referencing which language properties should cause an impact build when the given property is changed dbb.LinkEditScanner.excludeFilter | DBB configuration property used by the link edit scanner to exclude load module entries dbb.RepositoryClient.url | DBB configuration property for web application URL.  ***Can be overridden by build.groovy option -url, --url*** dbb.RepositoryClient.userId | DBB configuration property for web application logon id.  ***Can be overridden by build.groovy option -id, --id***